ActurialCapital/acturialcapital-docs/docs/api_reference/strategy/portfolio_construction/optimization.md

 # Optimization

-Portfolio optimization capabilities, which is the process of selecting the optimal mix of assets in a portfolio, with respect to the alpha scores, in order to maximize returns while minimizing risk.
+Portfolio optimization capabilities is the process of selecting the optimal mix of assets in a portfolio, with respect to the alpha scores, in order to maximize returns while minimizing risk.
 The `portfolio()` method has been implemented to streamline the process of optimization and facilitate the integration of backtesting.

 The `portfolio()` calls the [`PortfolioConstruction`](../../portfolio/index.md) class, which includes the implementation of the following built-in public methods for optimization procedures: